felixangell/kpd/README.md

 # krug
 Krug is a compiled programming language that compiles to x64 assembly.
+Currently the prime targets are OS X and Linux.

 ## how it works
 here's a brief overview of how the compiler works (so far):